mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 Stylelint is based on the official
 [Drupal 8/9 stylelintrc.json](https://git.drupalcode.org/project/drupal/raw/HEAD/core/.stylelintrc.json)

+Both provide a html report that you can browse from within Gitlab CI.

 _Note:_ As this project is meant for Drupal, there is no override for these files.
+To setup your own rules for your css and js file you need to override these jobs and include your own config file.

 ### Metrics jobs